Do you plan to buy property in Vietnam?

 Vietnam’s property market is hot and massive infrastructural projects are planned in places like Hanoi and Ho Chi Minh City.
-The new metro lines and other investment help to drive up the property prices, rental yields range up to 8%.
+The new metro lines and other investments help to drive up the property prices, rental yields can range up to double digits.

-Truth be told, even if the Vietnamese property market opened up since 2015, and I’ve seen a great interest in the market, it’s still not that easy to get a local mortgage, unless you fulfil any of the following criteria:
+Truth be told, even if the Vietnamese property market opened up since 2015, and I’ve seen a great interest in the market, it’s still not that easy to get a local mortgage from traditional options unless you fulfill any of the following criteria:

 - You are married to a Vietnamese spouse

 - You are an Overseas Vietnamese person, sometimes referred to as Viet Kieu

 - You have a residence card.
 However, these are only valid for 3 years and the loan normally needs to be paid back before the expiry